H4HWV2011/msjarvis-public-docs/thesis/04-hilbert-space-state.md

 There are important limits to this framing:

 - **Embeddings are approximations**
   Embedding models compress complex realities into finite vectors, which can lose nuance or encode bias.
-Proximity in \(\mathcal{H}_{\text{App}}\) does not guarantee full conceptual alignment or normative correctness.
+Proximity in `H_App` does not guarantee full conceptual alignment or normative correctness.

 - **Geometry is model‑dependent**
-  Changes in embedding models, training data or preprocessing can reshape the geometry of the space, potentially altering similarity relationships, subspace boundaries and even the behavior of operators defined on \(\mathcal{H}_{\text{App}}\).
+  Changes in embedding models, training data, or preprocessing can reshape the geometry of `H_App`, altering similarity relationships, subspace boundaries, and the behavior of operators defined on this space.

 - **Not literal consciousness or quantum state**
-  The Hilbert‑space metaphor is a tool for structuring and explaining Ms. Jarvis’s state.
-It should not be read as a claim about subjective experience or physical quantum entanglement; it is a mathematical and engineering abstraction.
+  The Hilbert‑space metaphor is a mathematical and engineering abstraction for structuring and explaining Ms. Jarvis’s state; it is not a claim about subjective experience or physical quantum entanglement.

 ---

 ## 4.10 Status and Further Work

-This chapter provides a formal but implementation‑aligned description of Ms. Jarvis’s state as a Hilbert space \(\mathcal{H}_{\text{App}}\), together with its subspaces and operators, and links them to concrete collections and services in the running system.
+This chapter specifies `H_App`, its subspaces, and operators at a conceptual–formal level, and links them to concrete components (GBIM, vector storage, RAG orchestration) in the running Ms. Jarvis system.

-Further thesis work and technical appendices may:

-- Develop explicit spatial‑justice functionals \(J : \mathcal{H}_{\text{App}} \to \mathbb{R}\) and analyze the effect of specific operators on \(J\).
+Future work will:

-- Prove basic properties of selected operators (e.g., contractivity, spectral bounds, stability conditions) in the Quantarithmic setting.
+- Prove basic properties of selected operators (for example, contractivity and spectral radius bounds for specific intervention classes).
+- Define explicit spatial‑justice functionals `J : H_App → ℝ` and analyze how particular interventions `T` affect `J(v_t)` along observed trajectories.
-- Explore conditions under which certain families of operators yield stable, just “attractors” in \(\mathcal{H}_{\text{App}}\), consistent with the normative aims of Quantarithmia and the governance objectives of Ms. Jarvis.
+- Explore conditions under which families of operators yield stable, just attractors in `H_App` consistent with Quantarithmia’s normative goals.

+Subsequent chapters (on vector storage, RAG pipelines, and quantum‑inspired entanglement heuristics) build on this foundation by specifying how vectors are stored, retrieved, combined, and constrained in practice.